class Solution {

 [1 0] [F(n) F(n-1)]

-, compute the nth matrix.
+To get F(n), compute the nth matrix.

 It’s important to use FME, or the time complexity will be the same as Solution 1.

-.
+The Solution 2 contains some redundant computations.
+We just need F(n+1) and F(n).
 Follow this idea, we can get two equations for just computing necessaries elements in the matrix.
 See “Fast Doubling” in DEVONThink.

 Another way with same idea is from SICP-Exercise 1.19: